Written by Adam Jennings

 I still have the game, and one way will put it into a playable form for people to try.
 As of 2021, it has never been played by anybody but me.

-After learning a lesson while making WFM, I set out to avoid all the mistakes I had made, and remake the game as a sequel.
-I didn't get very far into this before I found Extreme Warfare 9000.
+After learning a lesson while making WFM, I set out to avoid all the mistakes I'd made, and remake the game as a sequel.
+I didn't get very far into this before I found Adam Ryland's Extreme Warfare 9000.
 This got me thinking about how I could adapt WFM to have the WWF and WCW instead of creating a new promotion.
-Work on WFM2 was scrapped, and I began work on a game called Promotion Wars...
+Work on WFM2 was scrapped, and I began work on a game called Wrestling Promoter Sim (renamed during production to Promotion Wars)...

 Started in January 2000, Promotion Wars was uploaded to the internet on October 7th 2000, and announced on the Extreme Warfare discussion board.
 It caused a wave of interest on the EW Board, who believed they had seen the last of EW, and had been given nothing but empty promises by other programmers.
 Promotion Wars 1.0 was never destined for the internet, and it wasn't until about 70% into the game that I started considering the possibility.
 Then came the problem of getting it onto the internet, which was solved after several different attempts.